 Juliet can trace her collecting habit through the generations to her grandmother.
-‘Nobody has ever thrown anything away in my family and, though we’ve never owned anything of great value, we see beauty in the rather prosaic.’
-Displayed under the Christmas tree and atop the cabinet in Juliet’s living room is part of her collection of 1930s and 1940s cardboard boxes.
-The artwork above the fireplace is by her husband, David.
+‘Nobody has ever thrown anything away in my family and, though we’ve never owned anything of great value, ordinary items never got dispersed either.
+We see the beauty in the rather prosaic and my husband David and I have carried on that tradition.’

 You might also like Celia Rufey's Christmas cottage

 And so in the library, turned into the cosiest of dining rooms for the candle-lit Christmas dinner, the bookshelves are insulated by books collected by three generations of her family.
 The shelves above the piano in the living room display her grandmother’s Edwardian croquet balls, and the cabinet in the master bedroom is filled with Juliet’s childhood toys – as well as beautiful cardboard boxes.
 ‘My grandmother designed boxes for my step-grandfather’s glove business in the 1930s,’ she says.
 ‘She had a love of cardboard, which I’ve sort of inherited.
 It’s a pity it wasn’t diamonds!’